mikewlcheung/TrierWorkshop/Airlines/AirlinesDemo.md

 ---

 # Why not analyzing *all* raw data?
-* The data sets are too huge for the RAM.
+* The data sets are too large for the RAM.
-* Besides holding the data, lots of RAM are required for the analyses.
+* Besides holding the data, lots of RAM are required for the operations and analyses.
-* It takes a long time to analyze all data.
+* It takes too long to analyze all data.
 * [John Tukey](https://en.wikiquote.org/wiki/John_Tukey): *An approximate answer to the right question is worth a great deal more than a precise answer to the wrong question.*

 # Review of the Split/Analyze/Meta-analyze (SAM) Approach